Wales captain Lillicrap ends international career

-Siwan Lillicrap: Wales captain announces international retirement
+Siwan Lillicrap: Wales captain ends international career

 Last updated on .From the section Welsh Rugby

-Wales captain Siwan Lillicrap has announced her retirement from international rugby.
+Wales captain Siwan Lillicrap has retired from the international game a month after the Rugby World Cup.

 The 35-year-old back rower made her debut against Ireland in 2016 and has made 51 international appearances.